Recreational codeine use — Health effects?

 I like to use codeine occaisionally (once or twice a week at most) to help me relax and feel a minor high.
 Typically, I'll take about 90 to 150mg per session (100 to 200mg per week on average).
 Sometimes I take Tylenol-3's, and sometimes I extract the codeine from these pills and drink it pure.
 What are the potential health side-effects of this usage, both short- and long-term?

-As these lists indicate, there are certainly risks associated with the regular use of codeine, even if only once a week.
-Additionally, have you noticed any need to increase the amount of codeine needed to reach the desired effect?
-If yes, that may be an indication of tolerance (needing more of a substance to produce the sought after feelings, a development that leads to addiction for some).
-How about the frequency of use?
-Using a drug more frequently is another possible warning sign.
+Because codeine can be habit-forming, use is not recommended in large doses, over long periods of time, or without speaking with a health care professional first.
+People who do become addicted to codeine could experience withdrawal symptoms when no longer using the substance.
+Some withdrawal symptoms include restlessness, irritability, sweating, chills, stomach cramps, muscle aches, and/or difficulty falling asleep or staying awake.
+Are you experiencing any of these symptoms when you are not using codeine?
+If so, it may be a sign that you are experiencing withdrawal symptoms.
+Though there are certainly risks associated with the regular use of codeine, even if only once a week, have you noticed any need to increase the amount of codeine needed to reach the desired effect?
+If that’s the case, it may be an indication of tolerance (needing more of a substance to produce the sought after feelings, a development that leads to addiction for some).